while0x1/stealthWallet/README.md

 #generate mainnet and preprod keys @ https://blockfrost.io/

-pip install pycardano dash python-dotenv cryptography dash-bootstrap-components flask
+pip install pycardano dash python-dotenv cryptography dash-bootstrap-components flask dash_daq

 #Create a .env File in the root directory to insert blockfrost keys and to specify UTXOS to exclude from #transactions (collateral UTXOs)